guhzoide/pop-os-pos/readme.md

   		./instalar

   		Caso queira adicionar mais algum pacote basta baixar o .deb e colocar
-	na pasta /pacotes dentro de /pop-os-pos-main ou adcionar na lista repo|flat
+	na pasta /packages dentro de /pop-os-pos-main ou adcionar na lista repo|flat
-	no diretorio /pop-os-pos-main/lista/
+	no diretorio /pop-os-pos-main/list/

 	-ENGLISH-
-		To use srcipt just copy the /pop-os-pos-main folder to Documents and give execution permission.
+		To use srcipt just copy the /pop-os-pos-main folder to Documents, give execution permission and rename the directory in scrit, where it says 'Documentos' change it to 'Documents'.
   		Then run the shell:
   		./install